technomancy/leiningen/README.md

 projects.
 The `~/.lein/init.clj` file will be loaded every time Leiningen launches; any arbitrary code may go there.
 This code is executed inside Leiningen itself, not in your project.
-Set the `:repl-init` key in project.clj to point to a namespace if you want code executed inside your project.
+Set the `:init-ns` key in `:repl-options` in project.clj to point to a namespace if you want code executed inside your project in the repl.

 ### Profiles

-You can change the configuration of your project by applying various profiles.
+In Leiningen 2.x you can change the configuration of your project by applying various profiles.
 For instance, you may want to have a few extra test data directories on the classpath during development without including them in the jar, or you may want to have Swank Clojure available in every project you hack on without modifying every single project.clj you use.

 By default the `:dev`, `:user`, and `:default` profiles are activated for each task.
 Each profile is defined as a map which gets merged into